 After the procedure, you may have:

 - Soreness in your rectum

 - Small amounts of blood in your stools, urine, or semen, which may last for days to weeks

 To prevent infection after the biopsy, your provider may prescribe antibiotics to take for several days after the procedure.
 Be sure you take the full dose as directed.

-A biopsy is done to check for prostate cancer or to find the cause of an enlarged prostate.
+A biopsy is done to check for prostate cancer.

 Your provider may recommend a prostate biopsy if: